fluid-project/infusion-docs/src/documents/ChangeApplierAPI.md

     </tbody>
 </table>

-Users will in many cases only be interested in the first argument in this signature.
+Users will in most cases only be interested in the first argument in this signature.

-## Firing a change using a ChangeApplier ##
+## Triggering a change using a ChangeApplier ##

-### Declarative style ###
+### Declarative style for triggering a change###

-The declarative style for firing model changes involve a kind of IoC record that is supported in various places in component configuration, in particular as part of the definition of both [Invokers](Invokers.md) and [Listeners](Events.md) of an IoC-configured component.
+The declarative style for triggering model changes involve a kind of IoC record (a _change record_) that is supported in various places in component configuration, in particular as part of the definition of both [Invokers](Invokers.md) and [Listeners](Events.md) of an IoC-configured component.
 This style of record is recognised by its use of the special member `changePath` which determines which path in which component model will receive the change.

 <table>
     <thead>